yetmorecode/proline-resource-editor/doc/format.md

 ![Alt text](tileset_code.png?raw=true "Tileset Loading Code")

 Despite the above code just copying the pixel data directly from the resource file as it is, it is not suitable for directly writing it to the screen (i.e. the framebuffer).
-The data for can "skip" pixels in the framebufer.
-This is used for creating various shapes and transparency.
+The encoded image data can "skip" pixels in the framebufer by using the below described encoding scheme.
+This is used for creating various shapes and transparent areas.

 ![Alt text](tileset_skip.png?raw=true "Tileset Loading Code")

-The black area in the corner will actually not be drawn on the screen but skipped directly on the framebuffer.
-If a color byte of ```0``` is encountered in the item's pixel data, the next byte will be read as ```count``` and ```count``` pixels will be skipped in the framebuffer when drawing the image.
+The black area in the lower left corner of the poster asset will actually not be drawn on the screen, but skipped when drawn on the framebuffer.
+If a color byte of ```0``` is encountered in the item's pixel data, the next byte will be read as ```skip_count``` and ```skip_count``` pixels will be skipped in the framebuffer when drawing the image.

 Some more examples of this technique used (with more wrong palettes ;)).
 The black areas will actually not be drawn on the screen:

 ![Alt text](tileset_skip2.png?raw=true "Tileset Loading Code")

+## Other assets

+There will sure be more assets to be found, espcially those fancy 3D models for the tracks.
+Just not there yet.